Halo (safety device): Alternative systems

 As an alternative to the halo system, Red Bull Advanced Technologies developed the transparent Aeroscreen.
 The design, which is similar to a small fairing, did not receive much interest from the FIA.
 In 2019 the Aeroscreen was adapted to use the halo as a structural frame for use in IndyCar.

 After the drivers had expressed their opposition to the introduction of the halo system, the FIA developed Shield, a transparent polyvinyl chloride screen.
 Sebastian Vettel was the first and only driver to try Shield in a Formula 1 car.
 During the free practice for the 2017 British Grand Prix, he completed a lap with the new system before ending the test early.
 He complained of distorted and blurred vision that prevented him from driving.
 Its introduction was subsequently excluded, as there was no guarantee that the issues with Shield could be solved in time for the 2018 season.

 Initial reception

 The system aroused some criticism before it was involved in any incidents, including that of Niki Lauda, who claimed that the system distorted the "essence of racing cars".
 The system was also initially unpopular with fans, with some saying that it was visually unappealing, against the concept of open-cockpit racing, and obstructed the driver's vision.
 There were safety concerns from several teams, including Ferrari and Mercedes, some drivers stating the invention would make it "harder for the driver to get out of the car".
 Though other former drivers, including Jackie Stewart, welcomed the system and compared it to the introduction of seat belts, which had been similarly criticized but became the norm in racing and regular vehicles.
-Max Verstappen did not support the introduction of the halo in 2018, saying that it "abused the DNA" of F1, which was "less dangerous than riding a bicycle in a city."